networknext/next/docs/run_your_own_client_and_server.md

 etc...
 ```

 You will see that the client and server connect, but no acceleration is performed and your client session will _not_ show up in the portal.
-This is because the server.cpp has the datacenter is set to 'local' by default.
+This is because the server.cpp has the datacenter set to 'local' by default.

-When you integrate Network Next with your game in the next step, by default set the "local" datacenter there too, and when you run local playtests in your LAN at your office, or run a local server for testing, Network Next will not get in your way.
+When you integrate Network Next with your game by default set the "local" datacenter there too, and when you run local playtests in your LAN at your office, or run a local server for testing, Network Next will not get in your way.

 ## 4. Run the server in google cloud